 A favorite local spot is three-acre Constitution Square State Historic Site, the place where Kentucky's constitution finally came to life in 1792.
 The Square hums with craftsmen, historic demonstrations and strolling minstrels each September when Danville celebrates its prominent role in Kentucky's march to statehood.
 Another park-like spot is the 152-acre campus of nationally-recognized Centre College, a top liberal arts college with 1,350 students.
 The annual Great American Brass Band Festival is held here each June, attracting almost all of Danville's residents.

-The beautiful Arts Center of the Bluegrass, home to a number of galleries and rotating regional exhibits, is an peaceful place to spend an afternoon.
+The beautiful Arts Center of the Bluegrass, home to a number of galleries and rotating regional exhibits, is a peaceful place to spend an afternoon.
 Several internationally known painters and glass blowers also make their home in Danville, and Ceramic Creations offers pottery classes.
 For book aficionados, the Boyle County Public Library has research databases, a bookmobile and 54 public computers with Internet access.

-The Pioneer Playhouse is Kentucky's oldest outdoor theater, and nationally recognized Centre College's Norton Center for the Arts presents year-round programming in the performance and visual arts, including theater presentations and a jazz series.
+The Pioneer Playhouse is Kentucky's oldest outdoor theater, and Centre College's Norton Center for the Arts presents year-round programming in the performance and visual arts, including theater presentations and a jazz series.
 The JFC Museum showcases war memorabilia.
 Farmers' markets, strawberry farms and wineries with public tours are sprinkled in and around town.

 Residents have a good selection of chain restaurants, pizza places and coffee shops from which to choose.
 Burke's Bakery, across the street from Constitution Square, is almost world-famous and definitely worth a visit (the butterflake rolls are particularly delicious).
 Shopping is adequate, with box stores, including a Wal-Mart and liquor stores on the south side of town.
 Still, a trip to Lexington (population 315,000), 35 miles to the northeast, may be necessary here and there.